saltyorg/docs/docs/apps/asshama.md

-# Absolute Series Scanner and HAMA role for anime.
+# Absolute Series Scanner and HAMA role for anime

 ## What is it?